rkapl123/DBAddin/docs/README.md

 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/AdHocSQL_DML_forbidden.PNG)

 Results are shown below the SQL Command text entry, for row returning commands, the rows returned are shown including the time it took to finish the command at the bottom of the dialog.
+The command timeout is set here to infinity to allow for long running commands, to cancel a long running statement, click `Cancel` or hit ESC during execution.
 In case of an error the exception from the database command is displayed, for DML commands the records affected are shown (again including the time it took to finish the command):

 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/AdHocSQL_DML_Result.PNG)